RohitKunjadiya/Web-Scraping-and-Data-Cleaning/README.md

 Web Scraping: Extracts data from a website using BeautifulSoup and Selenium.

 Data Cleaning: Handles missing values, removes duplicates, and processes inconsistent data.

-Exploratory Data Analysis (EDA): Performs an initial analysis to understand the dataset.

 Data Preprocessing: Transforms raw data into a structured format for analysis.